syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/FAQ.md

         private void ClickToClosePopup_Clicked(object sender, EventArgs e)
         {
-            //// Set IsOpen or IsVisible property as false to close the popup view programatically. this.popupLayout.IsOpen = false;
+            //// Set IsOpen or IsVisible property as false to close the popup view programmatically. this.popupLayout.IsOpen = false;
             this.popupLayout.IsVisible = false;
         }